 European red mite Panonychus ulm, two spotted spider mite Tetranychus urticae, and spruce spider mite Oligonychus ununguis

 Spider mites are very small (.1 - .5 mm), red and white, round spider-like (eight legs) creatures found in fine webs and underneath leaves.
 The eggs hatch in spring as the weather warms.
 There are several generations of mites each year.
 During the hot, dry part of the summer, the completion of one generation may require only two weeks.
 They thrive in hot, dry weather.

 Mites damage plants by sucking juices, causing leaves or needles to turn brown and drop off.
 This results in reduced plant vigour and unsightly appearance of the tree or shrub.
 Leaves are mottled, bronzed or yellow, webbed and crinkly.
 Leaves look dusty.

 Dormant sprays are effective in killing both overwintering mites as well as eggs.
 Summer sprays with a miticide can also give control.
 Two sprays should be applied approximately ten days apart.
 When mites build up again later, the two sprays at ten days apart should be repeated.

 It is also helpful to clean up weeds in the vicinity.
 Wood ashes around the base of plants may repel.
 Cold water can be misted inside the plants and sprayed on the undersides of the leaves.

-Tent caterpillars can cause severe damage, often early defoliating the entire tree.
+Tent caterpillars can cause severe damage, often defoliating the entire tree early.
 If damage is minor, the tree can bud again later in the summer, but if severe enough, the tree may take up to two years to recover.

 A dormant oil spray may be used on susceptible trees in late winter to smother the eggs before they hatch in early spring.
 Products that can be used are as follows: malathion, diazinon, carbaryl and permethrin are registered.
 Spraying in the evening is best as the caterpillars return to the nesting area at nighttime.